Lassia-Tuolu Senior High School: Learning Environment

 Since the school is located in a very remote area, there is serenity and less of distractions during learning.
 Aside from the fact that other factors cause disruption of classes and effective learning, the quiet nature and the isolated geographical area of the school is perfect for studies.
-The factors that hinder conducive studies are the water shortages, inconsistent electrical supply, few teachers for a subject.
-There are times the whole school with a population of over 1000 students rely on one borehole for water.
-This disrupted classes a lot especially for the first years because they had to go to the nearby village to get water and came back after very long hours.
-Subjects like Geography and Chemistry had only one teacher teaching the entire students offering those courses.
+The factors that hinder conducive studies are the water shortages, inconsistent electricity supply and few teachers for a subject.
+There are times the whole school with a population of over 1000 students rely on a borehole for water.
+This disrupted classes a lot especially for the first years because they had to go to the nearby village to get water and come back after very long hours.
+Subjects like Geography and Chemistry had only one teacher teaching the entire student body offering those courses.
 This puts pressure on the teachers and the students causing a reduction in their academic performance.